loveemu/gsfopt/README.md

   : Length of looping song fade. (default 10.000)

 `-f [time]`
-  : Length of one shot song fade. (default 1.000)
+  : Length of one shot song postgap. (default 1.000)

 `-s [time]`
   : Time in seconds for silence detection (default 15 seconds)